adam-zhang-lcps/papers/oscillation-modeling.typ

 Regressions were calculated using a GNU Octave#footnote([https://octave.org]) script as well as the `optim` package#footnote([https://octave.sourceforge.io/optim]).
 The full script is available in the appendix in @octave-regression-script.

 #figure(
-  caption: [Simple Harmonic Motion Regression Parameter Values], table(
+  caption: [Simple harmonic motion regression parameter values], table(
     columns: 5,
     align: (x, y) => if y > 0 and x > 1 { right } else { center },